gjbauer/system-administration-final-project/README.md

 ![](snort/2.png)

 After entering the main application, open the rules generator.
 The only thing we need to do for this simple demo is to set the following settings on the blue space at the top.
+Opt to create an alert for both denial-of-service as well as attempted-dos.

 ![](snort/4.png)